nodesense/react-workshop/README.md

 > npm install jquery --save

+For Fetch (Ajax calls) polyfills

+> npm install whatwg-fetch --save

+For code splitting, split a modules that can be loaded separately

+> npm install react-loadable  --save

 ## Babel Setup

 Babel is a transpiler, convert ES2016 (ES6), ES2016, ES2017, ES.NEXT to the ES5, the old JavaScript.